 Every month from March till August, we present 10 women navigating their lives now – and in their own words.
 This is Woo Qiyun ’s story…

-White Monday happens a week before Black Friday, the big discount sales weekend in the fourth week of November, so there’s enough time for people to think hard if they need to buy new items.
+White Monday happens a week before Black Friday, the big sales weekend in the fourth week of November, to give people time think hard about new purchases.

 This article was first published in Her World’s June issue.